Nadock/advent_of_code/README.md

         └── puzzle.txt
 ```

-`puzzle.txt` contains your individaul puzzle input for tht particular puzzle and `example.txt` contains the example input pulled from the puzzle's HTML page.
+`puzzle.txt` contains your individual puzzle input for tht particular puzzle and `example.txt` contains the example input pulled from the puzzle's HTML page.

 `day_N.py` contains two predefined functions `part_1` and `part_2` for each of the two parts to an AOC puzzle.